Bladder Rehabilitation Research Training Center | MedStar Health

 Chris Riegner, BA

 Chris is a clinical research coordinator with experience in neurological trauma research and mental illness studies.
 He coordinates recruitment and enrollment for several studies.
-He is currently pursuing his MPH at George Washington University with a focus on communication of healthcare research to the community.
+He received his MPH from George Washington University with a focus on communication of healthcare research to the community.

 Argy Stampas